-The Line 3 Pipeline “Replacement” Project is one of the largest expansions of Tar Sand infrastructure in North America, and it’s going right through the wetlands, rivers, streams & forests of Northern Minnesota.
+The Line 3 Pipeline “Replacement” Project was the largest expansions of Tar Sand Oil infrastructure in North America and built through the wetlands, rivers, streams & forests of Northern Minnesota.

 Primary Goals of Our Work

 Support grassroots & non-profit efforts on the ground via strategic media support, mutual-aid, and organizing horsepower.

 Build and strengthen alliances between the broader Twin Cities and those in the Central/Northern regions of Minnesota most effected by the proposed route.

 Encourage those who enjoy hunting, fishing, canoeing, hiking and other outdoor activities in the North Woods to jump on board with efforts to stop further degradation of Minnesota’s natural beauty.

 Raise awareness about the significance of Line 3 in the context of the Global Climate Crisis.